cuygur/explorewanchain/staking/node_setup.md

 In the 'Gas Limit' field, enter the gas limit for your transaction (21000 is the default, you may need to increase if there is network congestion).

 Click 'Yes, I am sure!' to complete your transaction.
 You can check your transaction by searching for your validator's address at [http://testnet.wanscan.org/](http://testnet.wanscan.org/).
+Your node should currently display `Joining` status.
+After 1-2 epochs (1 epoch ~ 1 day), your node will join the consensus process.
 To have your node name and logo displayed on the Wanscan website, please get in touch at [techsupport@wanchain.org](techsupport@wanchain.org).

-#### 3) Send Gas Fee to Validator address
+#### 3) Fund Validator Address With Gas Fees
 The validator address must be funded with a small amount of WAN in order to pay network fees associated with the consensus process.

 Fees are generally not more than 0.01 WAN per transaction, so a transfer of 50 wan to the validator account can support long term use.

 Please check the balance of the validator address regularly through the [WanScan](http://testnet.wanscan.org/) to ensure that transaction fees are always available.

 ## Extended Setup
 *This method of setup is deprecated, we recommend using the Quick Start guide above*